fnasimbd/fnasimbd.github.io/_drafts/blog/map-reduce.md

     Emit(AsString(result));
 {% endhighlight %}

-MapReduce jobs are defined as implementations of some interface defined by the MapReduce library, and are submitted to master node through network; rest of the task (e.g. division, scheduling, storing-retrieving data, error control, etc.) happens within the library.
-The MapReduce library partitions the map and reduce tasks and assigns them to different cluster nodes to run in parallel; the nodes where map operation executes also contains the data, exploiting locality to improve performance.
+MapReduce jobs are defined as implementations of some interface that may vary from implementation to implementation.
+Jobs are submitted to master node through network; rest of the tasks (e.g. splitting, scheduling, storing-retrieving data, error control, etc.) are taken care of by the library.
+The nodes where map operation executes also contains the data, exploiting locality to improve performance.

 **Commutativity and Associativity of Reduce and the Resultant Optimization**<br><br>As an optional optimization, where the reduce function is both _commutative_ and _associative_, user can submit a _combiner function_ (usually the reduce function itself) that eliminates duplicates before invoking reduce, thus reducing bandwidth usage; commutativity and assoicativity property ensures that reduce function can be called in any order hence applying reduce function once at the mapping sites, before the actual call, produces the same result.
 {: .notice--info}